-According to Brian K. Unwin, M.D., chief of Geriatrics and Palliative Medicine at Carilion Clinic, there are three key factors that can affect whether or not elderly loved ones can remain in their home independently and safely – home, health and finances.
+According to Brian K. Unwin, M.D., chief of Geriatrics and Palliative Medicine at Carilion Clinic, three key factors can affect whether elderly loved ones can remain in their home independently and safely: home, health and finances.

 First, evaluate the home to see if it meets their needs now, as well as in the future as they age.

-"If the home is dark, cluttered or if items they use every day are not easily accessible then you might need to make some minor modifications to make the house more livable on a day-to-day basis,” explains Dr. Unwin.
+"If the home is dark or cluttered, or if items they use every day are not easily accessible, then you might need to make some minor modifications to make the house more livable on a day-to-day basis,” explains Dr. Unwin.

 Try a few of these easy, low-cost improvement ideas from the AARP to ensure that your loved ones can age in place:

 Reduce Fall Risk

-- Install a handrail on both sides of any staircase.
+- Install handrails on both sides of any staircase

-- Remove clutter from stairways and hallways.
-Remove all scatter and throw rugs.
+- Remove clutter from stairways and hallways, including scatter and throw rugs

-- Place any exposed electrical, telephone and computer cords along a wall where they can’t be tripped over.
+- Secure electrical, telephone and computer cords along a wall to prevent tripping

-- Check the driveway and sidewalks for loose bricks or pavers and any debris, including slippery wet leaves, moss or mold.
+- Check the driveway and sidewalks for loose bricks or pavers and debris, including slippery wet leaves and moss

-- Mount grab bars next to toilets and bathtubs and in showers for help getting up or down and to help prevent slipping and falling.
+- Install grab bars next to toilets and bathtubs and in showers

 - Place items that are used frequently in an easily accessible place